Off to Japan for the first time and wondering whether you should go to the Robot Restaurant in Tokyo? We thought the same too.

 For AUD$100+ each, it’s not cheap so here’s the lowdown about everything you need to know before visiting the Robot Restaurant in Tokyo.

-What is Robot Restaurant Japan?
+What is the Japan Robot Restaurant in Tokyo?

-The Tokyo Robot Restaurant is a show performed to tourists in the area of Shinjinku and sort of looks like a fun fair ride from the outside.
+The Tokyo Robot Restaurant is a show performed to tourists in the touristy area of Shinjinku and sort of looks like a fun fair ride from the outside.

 You have to arrive an hour early because they put all the tourists in a room (which is actually pretty amazing) to watch a dressed up daft punk looking band to perform songs and buy drinks from the bar.

 The room is actually spectacular but from what I could see, it’s almost like a waiting room.
 When we were lead down to the show, the staircase on the way down was incredible and a big highlight.

 The reality of the robot show in Tokyo!

 When you enter the room for the show, it’s so small, you’ll wonder how on earth they perform in the space with large props.
 It’s mental!

 The seats are all jammed together so you don’t get any space at all, but this is Japan so would you expect any different?
 This means it’s hard to actually leave your seat for the bathroom during the breaks of the show, which leads me onto my next point.